nandrian-usc/DSCI560-HW2/README.md

 pip install matplotlib==3.2
 ```

-or by using requirement.txt, run:
+or by using requirement.txt from git clone, run:

 ```
 pip install -r requirements.txt